How to Build Strong Brand Storytelling From the Inside Out

-In order for purpose (which is the foundation of brand storytelling) to be clear, companies have to understand the business that they’re really in.
+The foundation of brand storytelling is purpose.
+In order for purpose to be clear, companies have to understand the business that they’re really in.
 In 1960, Harvard Business School professor Theodore Levitt coined the phrase “marketing myopia” to describe the short-sightedness that happens when companies focus on products and services instead of seeing the big picture of what customers really want.
-Customers, he taught his students, don’t want a quart-inch drill; they want a quarter-inch hole.
+He taught his students that customers don’t want a quart-inch drill — they want a quarter-inch hole.

 That’s all well and fine, but how do we actually do that?